Visitor Information

 Today the population of the Hamlet is close to 3642, and the surrounding area makes up approximately 6000 people.
 Affected by the global market, La Crete today is connected to high speed internet, cell phone coverage, cable and satellite television, and many other popular amenities.
 Click here for 2018 Municipal Census Information.

 Despite constant growth, La Crete still holds onto a strong culture and religion.
-Many residents use a german dialect called “Plautdietsch” or “Low German”.
+Many residents use a German dialect called “Plautdietsch” or “Low German”.
 “High German”, which is still spoken in Germany today, is reserved mainly for church services.
 Most of the community speaks English and conducts business in both languages.

 LaCreteToursimSignage-2011_529Planning a vacation in Alberta?
 Remember to “Look North” for a unique experience.
 Several visitors come for the free La Crete Ferry ride across the Mighty Peace River.
 Many tourists are pleasantly surprised at the size of our growing community with 50+ dwellings & several businesses built every year.
 And yet there is still that small town family feel as you meet friendly locals in the many stores or taking a stroll on our walking trails or at our NEW Jubilee Park.